Emrik-North/JotunnBackpacks/README.md

 ### Credits
  * **Evie/CinnaBunn** for their amazing backpack models originally found inside [JotunnModExample](https://github.com/Valheim-Modding/JotunnModExample/tree/master/JotunnModExample/AssetsEmbedded).
- * **Aedenthorn**, as I mentioned above.
-Feel free to [donate](https://www.nexusmods.com/valheim/users/18901754) to show appreciation! :)
+ * **Aedenthorn** ([support](https://www.nexusmods.com/valheim/users/18901754)) for the core that this mod builds upon.
+Feel free to show appreciation by supporting. :)
- * **Randy Knapp** for their [Extended Item Framework](https://github.com/RandyKnapp/ValheimMods/tree/main/ExtendedItemDataFramework), without which this project would have been much harder.
+ * **Randy Knapp** ([support](https://www.paypal.com/donate/?hosted_button_id=UFYR7AKYFPXLY)) for their [Extended Item Framework](https://github.com/RandyKnapp/ValheimMods/tree/main/ExtendedItemDataFramework), without which this project would have been much harder.
 They also helped me [fix](https://github.com/RandyKnapp/ValheimMods/blob/77e98e3cf0cacc43d9812659f12fd5fcb3154d8d/EquipmentAndQuickSlots/InventoryGrid_Patch.cs#L10) a pernicious bug.
  * **[sbtoonz/Zarboz](https://github.com/VMP-Valheim/Back_packs)** for guidance and help with various things like setting ZNetView().m_persistent=true.
  * **The Jotunn Team** for creating [Jotunn: The Valheim Library](https://valheim-modding.github.io/Jotunn/index.html), which is the framework this mod uses.
  * **MarcoPogo** and **Jules** for helping me with some questions I had in the [Jotunn Discord](https://discord.gg/DdUt6g7gyA).